NovqiGarrix/novo/README.md

 ## Free for Contributions

 Hey, Developers.
-I'm glad, that if we're together working on this ODM for Deno environment.
+I'm glad if we're working together on this project.